Daily Dish the Nugget Markets blog

 Sure, breakfast is the most important meal of the day… but why is it really?
 Keep in mind, your first meal breaks the fast (hence “breakfast”) from a night’s slumber.
 Your body wakes in need of brain-fueling carbs and muscle-rejuvenating protein.
 Throw in some healthy fats for immune support and heart health and you have a truly balanced breakfast!

-Muscle Maintenance: A recent summary of protein research revealed that in the morning your body is in “breakdown” mode, especially when it comes to muscle proteins.
-A 20-25-gram dose of high quality protein along with a dose of at least 50-100 grams of carbs as fuel for your muscles is optimal to start the day.
+Muscle Maintenance: Protein researchers revealed that in the morning your body is in “breakdown” mode, especially when it comes to muscle proteins.
+A 20–25-gram dose of high-quality protein along with a dose of at least 50– 75 grams of carbs as fuel for your muscles is optimal to start the day.

 Weight Control: According to many research studies, folks who eat breakfast sport a healthier body weight and less body fat than those who skip breakfast.
 While research isn’t convincing that skipping breakfast leads to eating more during the day, studies do show that establishing a routine of eating breakfast makes for wiser choices and curbing calorie intake later in the day.

 Brainpower: Your brain relies on circulating carbohydrates (blood sugar) for fuel.
 Studies show that in children, teens and adults, operating on no breakfast shortchanges thinking power such as basic math skills, reading comprehension and memory.
-This makes sense, as the brain must scrounge for fuel for several hours until other mechanisms come into play and the body makes its own carbs for brain fuel.
+This makes sense, as the brain must scrounge for fuel as you “fast” until other mechanisms come into play and the body makes its own carbs for brain fuel.

 Better Eating: Breakfast eaters tend to have a notably improved intake of an array of essential nutrients like protein, fiber, calcium, potassium and iron.
-In particular, choosing breakfast cereals typically means milk (or some similar form) on top, which results in improved intakes of calcium, vitamin D and protein.
+Choosing breakfast cereals typically means milk (or some similar form) on top, which results in improved intakes of calcium, vitamin D and protein.
 Opting for lower sugar and higher fiber in cereals makes it all the better.

 Healthier You: Most likely due to a combination of reasons, breakfast eaters tend to have lower cholesterol levels translating to lower heart disease risk than those who skip breakfast.
 Greater fiber intake, especially soluble-type from oats and fruit, along with eating a morning meal all help regulate blood sugar levels, which explains some of the evidence that some breakfast eaters have lower risk of Type 2 diabetes.